-And I think that's where the sticking point has been for expanding more into, say women's health is because there isn't that credible white paper research.
-There are some papers out there now, I think we've probably got about 50.
-And there's been new ones as well.
+And I think that's where the sticking point has been for expanding more into say Women's Health is because there isn't that credible white paper research.
+There are some papers out there now we've probably got I think we've probably got about 50.
+And there's then there's been new ones as well.